“How can we optimize our conversion funnel to increase conversion rates?”🤷♂️

 And optimizing these is no walk in the park.

 - How should I present subscription offers to users?

 - Should payment be requested before or after creation of the account?

-After listening to our customers, we decided to come up with a series of articles called: ”From content to subscription to... content, how many touchpoints? , in which we analyzed 11 conversion funnels from content editors and media outlets, among others.
-These were French and international, ranging from Quartz to the Athletic, as well as Netflix (VOD), Majelan (Podcast) or the New York Times.
+After listening to our customers, we decided to come up with a series of articles called: ”From content, to subscription to content, how many touchpoints? , in which we analyzed the conversion funnels of 11 content producers and digital media outlets.
+These included French and international sites, ranging from Quartz to the Athletic, as well as Netflix (VOD), Audible (audio) and The New York Times.

-For that reason, we decided to synthesise these articles, to provide you with a condensed overview of the good techniques we observed in these 11 editors.
-This should, we hope, help you save some time and most of all help you in your own thought process towards an ideal conversion funnel for your media, and primarily your readers.
+For this reason, we decided to provide a summary of these articles, giving a condensed overview of best practices observed in these 11 publishers.
+We hope this can save you some time and, most of all, help you in your own mission to creating the optimal conversion funnel for your business and, primarily, your readers.